Australian-Imaging-Service/ais-pipelines-workshop/README.md

 ### Adding sample-data to test XNAT

 Xnat4Tests can also generate/download sample data to populate the test XNAT.
-There are currently 3 samnple datasets, "simple-dir", "openneuro-t1w" and "dummydicom".
+There are currently 3 sample datasets, "simple-dir", "openneuro-t1w" and "dummydicom".
 They can be installed with

 ```
 (xnat4tests.venv) $ xnat4tests add-data simple-dir